Associate Degrees for Transfer

 - Transferable:CSU; UC

-- General Education:AA/AS Area V(b); CSU Area D7; IGETC Area 4G
+- General Education:AA/AS Area V(b); AA/AS Area III(b); CSU Area D; IGETC Area 4G

 - C-ID:C-ID CDEV 110

-This course is an examination of the developing child in a societal context, focusing on the interrelationship of family, school, and community, with an emphasis on political, economic, historical and socio-cultural factors.
-It explores influences on development, including media, social class, gender, and ethnicity.
+This course is an examination of the processes of socialization focusing on the interrelationship of family, school, and community.
+It examines the influence of multiple societal contexts, and explores the role of collaboration between family, community, and schools in supporting children’s development, birth through adolescence.
 This course offers the opportunity to research and review the diverse community resources available to support the child and the family, and identify ways to advocate for children and families.

 Upon completion of this course, the student will be able to:

-- examine theories of socialization that address the interrelationship of the child, family, and community, with specific reference to Urie Bronfenbrenner's Ecological Systems Theory.
+- examine historical and current theoretical frameworks of socialization, with specific reference to Urie Bronfenbrenner's Ecological Systems Theory.

 ECE 320 Curriculum and Interactions in Early Childhood Education